BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - The CS defines the python binding (i.e. pybind11) types: Ex: Bind_Material, Bind_Panel and Bind_Panel_Buckling.
 - The SP defines the python wrapper classes if needed: Ex: Py_Material, Py_Panel and Py_Panel_Buckling.

-The SP python wrapper classes (e.g. Py_Panel) is defined when there iss a need.
+The SP python wrapper classes (e.g. Py_Panel) is defined when there is a need.
 Some EOs would have behaviours which is strongly relaated with the processes executed by the SP.
 For example, the cross-sectional properties of a stiffener is needed frequently during the SAs of the stiffeners.
 Hence, the SP would need the Py_Stiffener wrapper.